Saturday, 1 August 2020

 Sara crosses Turon River

-After we were across the river the path continues, winding also alongside the idyllic waters.
+After we were across the river, the path continued, winding also alongside the idyllic waters.
 We actually had to cross the river another two times by the time we had made our way along the valley.
 Both of these were done barefoot and, if I'm honest, were not particularly pleasant as the river was very cold, despite what the photos suggest.

 Turon River